Octavian Smigelschi: Death and posterity

 Retrospective exhibitions before World War I include an October 1913 show at the Budapest Kunsthalle, also honoring Coulin and Bertalan Bartolomaus Papp; his paintings and drawings were arranged by his widow, who answered repeated pleas from the Hungarian Art Society.
 A review in Vasárnapi Ujság expressed regret that Smigelschi's large-scale decorative art had been doomed from the start by the popularity of Impressionism and the declining interest of public art bodies: "his individuality remained fluctuating, hesitant, because he was not given the space where he could have blossomed."
 The following month, Victor Smigelschi published a Românul article critical of Romanian authorities, noting that his brother had been bypassed in the contest for decorating Galați Orthodox Cathedral.
 In early 1914, however, Romanian official critic Alexandru Tzigara-Samurcaș spoke at ASTRA to criticize Smigelschi's use of textile motifs in his Sibiu murals.
 A note in Luceafărul acknowledged his claim and how it managed to persuade "even those who were previously supportive of Smigelschi's system".

 Most of Smigelschi's works were bought and preserved by the ASTRA Museum, then transferred to Brukenthal.
 According to scholar Virgil Vătășianu, the sketches are the artist's most important contributions, and as such the most important artworks produced by a Transylvanian Romanian in the pre-1914 era.
-The Transylvanian union with Romania in 1918–1920 integrated Smigelschi's work into a more general project to develop a style of monumental painting that would bridge traditionalism and modern sensibilities.
+In the aftermath of his death, Romania went to war with Austria-Hungary; this resulted in Victor Smighelschi's arrest during a roundup of Romanian nationalists, and then his deportation to Pozsony.
+The Transylvanian union with Romania in 1918–1920 integrated Octavian's work into a more general project to develop a style of monumental painting that would bridge traditionalism and modern sensibilities.
 As noted by Abrudan, Smigelschi's example was followed by artists with more or less compatible tastes: Anastase Demian, Costin Petrescu, Cecilia Cuțescu-Storck, and Olga Greceanu.
 Of this group, Demian was actually involved in a lengthy process to restore and complete the murals at Sibiu Cathedral: after signing a contract in 1936, he was allowed to work on the project only in 1960–1962.
 His work upset church authorities, who asked Iosif Keber to take over and complete the project.

 Overall, Smigelschi's work remains relatively unknown in Romania.
 Museologist Alexandru Chituță argues that this is because the communist regime of 1948–1989 had outlawed his Greek-Catholic Church, making references to him uncomfortable; and also because critics and historians were generally not based in the region were Smigelschi was most prolific.
 The other Smigelschis continued to be active in Romania, following the Transylvanian union.
 Smigelschi's son, Victor, was an architect noted for designing Blaj's Palace of Culture in 1930 and Satu Mare's old administrative palace (the "most important civil architecture building in interwar Transylvania") in 1935; he also contributed the Romanian pavilion at EXPO Paris 1937.
 He married the Italian Maria Anna Giuseppina Trinchieri; their progeny includes two daughters, both of whom are noted artists: ceramist Ioana Șetran and printmaker Ana-Maria Smigelschi.